input-output-hk/engineering/blog/ghc-js-browser-example/browser-example.md

 ----------------------------------------------------------------------
 ```

-If everything is correct, you'll see that the `Target platform` is set to `js-unknown-ghcjs`.
+If everything is correct, you'll see that the `Target platform` is set to `js-unknown-ghcjs`, and the tools needed to build will be set to their Emscripten counterparts - `ar` becomes `emar`, `nm` becomes `llvm-nm`, etc.

 Finally, to build GHC:
 ```
-./hadrian/build --bignum=native -j
+./hadrian/build --bignum=native -j --docs=none
 ```

 Which will result in: